Alsace Wine Region: A Manual for Oenophiles

 What is the major taste of Alsace wine?

 Alsacian wine is all about aromas.
-Floral and peachy smells fly out of the glass and many of the wines are unctuous enough to pair nicely with savory foul, like roast quail.
+Floral and peachy smells fly out of the glass and many of the wines are unctuous enough to pair nicely with savory fowl, like roast quail.
 Alsace wines give the tingle of brilliant acidity but also offer a rich texture from moderate alcohol (some wines are 14 – 15% ABV).
 The producers in Alsace do not use oak aging to add spice and richness, instead they rely on a balance of ripeness and alcohol to fill out the flavor.

 Where Exactly is Alsace?